-The Pardo Property has seen nearly continuous annual exploration activity between 2007 and 2016.
+The Pardo Property has seen annual exploration activity between 2007 and 2018.
 The most significant surface discoveries to date are located at Trench 1 area, Trench 2 area, 007 Zone, Eastern Reef, and Godzilla Zone.
-Highlights from these surface zones based on consecutive cut channel samples of 0.5 m each in flatlying pyritic conglomerate include:
+Highlights from these surface zones based on consecutive cut channel samples of 0.5 m each in flat-lying pyritic conglomerate include:

-- 007 Zone 40.1 gpt gold over 22.5 m with an estimated true width of 2 m. - Eastern Reef Zone 4.4 gpt gold over 42.5 m with an estimated true width of 3 to 6 m. - Godzilla zone 10.4 gpt gold over 29 m. with 1.5 to 2.0 m estimated true thickness.
+- 007 Zone 40.1 gpt gold over 22.5 m with an estimated true width of 2 m. - Eastern Reef Zone 4.4 gpt gold over 42.5 m with an estimated true width of 3 to 6 m. - Godzilla zone 10.4 gpt gold over 29 m with 1.5 to 2.0 m estimated true thickness.

 In 2017, Inventus completed further additional systematic drilling primarily targeted within an area west of Trench 1 and Trench 2 and north of the 007 Zone Discovery and also collected a 1,000 tonne bulk sample from the initial Trench 1 discovery area.
 The bulk sample was toll milled resulting in an encouraging average recovered grade of 4.2 gpt gold from an area where drilling had indicated an average grade on 1.34 gpt gold.
+In 2018, Inventus completed systematic drilling in the area around the 007 Zone.
+In late 2018, Inventus reported that the 28 new drill holes completed at the 007 Zone indicate that the average thickness of the mineralized boulder conglomerate is 2.5 m with a weighted average gold grade of 3.4 gpt.
+Inventus is currently awaiting permits to facilitate further 2019 bulk sampling in the 007 Zone area.